Skip to main content

 Is the tasting menu worth it at Le B?

 The tasting menu makes sense if you want the kitchen to sequence the meal for you and you plan to spend time at the table.
-The à la carte option is worth considering if you have specific dishes in mind, particularly if the terrine, the rabbit chou farcie, one of the richer mains are your targets.
+The à la carte option works if you have specific dishes in mind, particularly if the terrine, the rabbit chou farcie, one of the richer mains are your targets.
 The tasting menu does not offer obviously better value at this price tier; it offers coherence, which is a different thing.

 Can I eat at the bar at Le B?